PgDD extension moves to pgrx

 snapshots loaded spanning back to 2018.
 The tags data is loaded

-to a table named osmts.tags
+to a table named osmts.tags, read my post

 Timescale, Compression and OpenStreetMap Tags

 for how this table was created.
-The tags
+The tags table has one row for

 every OpenStreetMap feature and stores the full key/value attribute data

-in a JSONB column (osmts.tags.tags
+in a JSONB column (osmts.tags.tags).

 A relatively simple way to detecting change in data is to